waico/SKAB/README.md

 ## Changepoint detection problem
 *Sorted by NAB (standart); for all metrics bigger is better*
+*The current leaderboard is obtained with the window size for the NAB detection algorithm equal to 30 sec.*
 | Algorithm | NAB (standart) | NAB (lowFP) | NAB (LowFN) |
 |---|---|---|---|
 Perfect detector | 100 | 100 | 100